dman-coders/drupalorgnz-project/README.md

 ## User

+The Aegir (shared) user account on [the server](README.server.md)
+ * May be shared among the team,
+ * Can pull from our git repositories _but should not be used to commit back_
+ * has access to drush,
+ * owns all the web files
+ * has ability to read apache logs and hup apache,
-Aegir (shared) user account has access to drush and is a mysql admin.
+ * and is a mysql admin.
-You can hit the database using a locally memorized password.

-    aegir@taranto$ mysql
-    mysql> create database drupalorgnz_sandbox;
-    mysql> GRANT ALL PRIVILEGES ON drupalorgnz_sandbox.* to drupalorgnz@localhost IDENTIFIED BY '{dbconnectionpass}';

-    mysql --user=drupalorgnz -p{dbconnectionpass} --host=taranto.coders.co.nz drupalorgnz_sandbox

 ## Database